davebrny/rpan-tuner/readme.md

 ## settings

-> the following settings have to be changed in the .ini file for now. just remember to reload the script after making any changes there.
+> the following settings have to be changed in the .json file for now. just remember to reload the script after making any changes there.

-- set "update_every" to 0 turn off checking for new broadcasts
+- set "update_frequency" to 0 turn off checking for new broadcasts
 - set "show_notifications" to "no" to turn off the tray notifications

 &nbsp;